XiaofengdiZhu/GigavoltDoc/src/en/base/shift/simple.md

 ## Doors, Trapdoors, Fence Gates <Badge text="v1.0" type="info"/>

 * ⭕ **Vanilla**：Open or close when the input voltage changes from less than 0.8 V to greater than 0.7 V.
 * ⚡ **Gigavolt**：The opening degree is controlled by the input voltage, 0V closed, 0x2D V opens 45 degrees, 0x5A V and above fully open.
-No classic version.
+No classic type.

 ## Complex Elements